usgs/earthquake-processing-formats/format-docs/LocationResult.md

 The following are supplementary values that **may or may not** be provided by various algorithms.

+* ID - A String containing the identifier for the location result.
 * NumberOfAssociatedStations - A number that indicates how many stations were associated with the location.
 * NumberOfAssociatedPhases - A number that indicates how many phases were